myildirim6198/FPGABasedUltrasoundMicrophoneArrayAdapter/README.md

-# Artix 7 based ultrasound microphone Adapter
+# Artix 7 based ultrasound microphone array Adapter

 This is a small farewell project to my [Ultrasound Microphone Array Adapter](https://github.com/myildirim6198/UltrasoundMicrophoneArrayAdapterBAT) thesis project.
 To support a higher frequency bandwidth with high dynamic range an fpga is used.